Aadityajoshi151/Renameistic-Movie-Title-Cleaner/README.md

-**📢 Due to a recent change made in repos, if the "check for updates" feature is giving you trouble, please download the latest version from below and it will be fixed.**
+<p style="color:red;font-weight:bold;">📢 Due to a recent change made in repos, if the "check for updates" feature is giving you trouble, please download the latest version from below and it will be fixed.</p>

 # Renameistic - Movie Title Cleaner